Cardiff High School: Cardiff High School formed by merger

 The school was unified on a single site in 1973.
 The Newport Road site of the former High School was eventually sold to fund an extension to Willows High School in Tremorfa, Cardiff.

 The accommodation in 1973 consisted of the old Ty Celyn School Llandennis Road, Cardiff, with a new building attached, designed for six form entry.
 A considerable amount of internal alteration has been carried out on the original building.
 An extension was completed in December 2013 which added a multi-purpose space, Neuadd Celyn, for theatrical performances, and additional classrooms.

 In 2014, the Sixth Form Centre relocated to Ty Celyn and was renovated to provide a designated centre for sixth form students.

 Cardiff High School became a seven-form entry school in September 1998, when a third feeder primary school, Roath Park, was added to the two existing feeder schools, Lakeside and Rhydypenau.
 In 2011, Marlborough Primary was added as a fourth partner school (the 'Feeder School' criterion no longer being considered for admission purposes) as the school increased to an eight form intake.
 As of 2016, it has a total pupil roll of 1635, of whom 450 are in the sixth form.

 School performance and inspections

-It has been rated as Excellent for current performance and Excellent for prospects for improvement by Estyn (2013).
+The school has been rated as Excellent for current performance and Excellent for prospects for improvement by Estyn (2013).
 According to the latest inspection report by Estyn, the school is rated as Excellent and, 'the standards achieved by pupils are consistently very high and well above expectations.'

 Cardiff High School is a Green Category school and in Standards Group 1.

 The school achieved its highest results in 2016 with 84% of students achieving Level 2+ (5 GCSEs including English and Mathematics).